Asking for refunds from author

 If an author advertises their item as including item support, you have a current support entitlement, and you are not provided that support in accordance with the item support policy the author should provide you with a refund.

-Authors are obliged to give policy refunds in any of the situations listed below.
+Authors are not obliged to give policy refunds in any of the situations listed below.

 - You don’t want it after you’ve downloaded it